-Perennials are vibrant plants and come in a variety of colors, textures, and shapes.
+Perennials are vibrant plants in various colors, textures, and shapes.

-Perennials are low-maintenance plants if they are grown in a location that receives lots of sunlight and is taken care of properly.
+Perennials are low-maintenance plants if grown in a location that receives lots of sunlight and is correctly cared for.

-These plants can be easily moved to different areas of the garden and still grow well.
+These plants can be easily moved to different garden areas and still grow well.
 Several types of perennials are a red cardinal flower, yellow Day Lillies, and orange coneflower.
 The vibrant colors attract birds, bees, and hummingbirds, which feed on the nectar.

 Red cardinal flowers are so vivid that they brighten a garden even in the shade and look beautiful alongside yellow Day Lillies.
 These flowers grow best in moist soil and partial shade but can also tolerate full sun.
 A red cardinal flower will bloom from mid-summer to mid-fall and grow about 2 to 3 1/2 inches tall.

-Yellow Day Lillies bloom late spring to autumn and can grow in a variety of climates.
+Yellow Day Lillies bloom from late spring to autumn and can grow in various climates.
 Care is relatively easy with regular watering and plenty of sunlight.
 They need about six hours of full sun but can tolerate part shade.
 These flowers quickly adapt to good soil, but they should be moist and well-drained.